 - Always begin by reading the recipe through completely; be sure you understand the instructions.
 Gather all your ingredients, utensils, and pans that you need before you start.

 - Hot mixtures can burn quickly.
 Use hot pads when removing food from the oven or microwave, and never lick or handle hot food.
 If you hurt yourself, tell an adult immediately.
 And have a well-stocked first aid kit in the kitchen at all times.

 - Be careful with knives.
-Kitchen knives should be sharp, which work best.
+Kitchen knives should be sharp, and which work best.
 Learn how to work with knives and practice before you start cooking.
 Don't put knives into the soapy water because someone could reach in and get cut.
 In the dishwasher, place knives point side down.

 - If a fire starts, call an adult immediately.
 NEVER put water on a fire.
 If the fire is small, throw baking soda on it to smother the flames.
 If the fire is in a pan, ask an adult to put the lid on the pan to remove oxygen from the fire.
 If flames are large and leaping, call 911 and leave the house immediately.

 - Make sure that pot handles are turned away from the front of the stovetop.
 If they're hanging over the front of the stove, the pot with its hot contents could be knocked onto the floor, and you.

 - Never taste uncooked food.
 Unless you are using pasteurized eggs, don't lick the bowl or the mixing spoon.
 Remember that raw flour can contain pathogenic bacteria too, so don't taste any food with uncooked flour in it.
 And be careful when tasting hot food.
 Foods from the oven should cool for at least 10 minutes for entrees and side dishes, 30 minutes for bread, and 20 minutes for cookies.
 If the recipe says to cool completely before serving, follow that instruction.